Table of Contents Show

 At Sequoia National Park, you can have a unique experience hiking around these majestic trees.

-The glass beach is one of the unique places to visit in California.
+The glass beach is one of the unique places to visit.
 As the name gives away, hundreds of little bits of glass are lining the seashore.

 Check out how many colors of sea glasses you can find along the shore!